 Antiretroviral treatment reduces the multiplication of HIV and this allows the immune system to recover.
 As a result the patient loses the symptoms and signs of HIV infection and is able to return to a normal lifestyle.
 Antiretroviral treatment therefore decreases both the morbidity and mortality related to HIV.
-Antiretroviral treatment is best started at an antiretroviral clinic.
+Antiretroviral treatment is usually started at an antiretroviral clinic.
 Antiretroviral therapy may also be started in a TB clinic for TB patients, at a MOU for pregnant women or in a hospital or hospice for very sick patients.

 The main goal of antiretroviral treatment is to get the patient well again.

 - An extended programme of free antiretroviral treatment was started in South Africa in 2004.

 5-2 What is an antiretroviral clinic?

 This is a clinic where antiretroviral treatment is started and managed.
 Patients are referred to the antiretroviral clinic when they have met the criteria for treatment.
 An antiretroviral clinic is staffed by doctors and nurses who have had special training in the use of antiretroviral drugs and the management of patients on these drugs.

 5-3 What is the first antiretroviral treatment visit?